 Peptide synthesis offers the possibility of incorporating unnatural amino acids and pseudo-peptide bonds make chemical synthesis a method of choice in many cases.
 These developments mean that length is no longer regarded as a serious limitation for peptide drug development providing purification methods are in place.

-A key challenge, however, is developing peptide purification techniques to meet the purity requirements for the active pharmaceutical ingredient (API).
+A key challenge, however, is developing peptide purification methods to meet the purity requirements for the active pharmaceutical ingredient (API).
 The safety of a drug product depends not only on the toxicological properties of the API, but also on the toxicological properties of its impurities, which has increased the need for purity profiling, and process understanding regarding the ability of the purification process to purge the impurities.

 RPC is the method of choice for peptide purification and the impurities that need to be removed depend on the manufacturing method.
 The challenge in the synthesis of peptides over 50 amino acids is to overcome the enormous cumulative effect of failed sequences caused by, for example, deletion, insertion or truncation, and peptide aggregation.